 What is Brainstorming?

-Brainstorming is a group activity performed by a certain number of people at a time under the supervision of a facilitator.
+Brainstorming is a group activity where a certain number of people discuss ideas under the supervision of a facilitator.
 It is a platform to put forward thoughts on the table and arrive at a solution or generate greater ideas.

 Brainstorming has everything to do with a human being’s imagination and its reach.
 This not only allows us to explore our creativity but also examines our capabilities.
-It is a state of mind, and we must all know that a great idea erupts when the brain is shaken upside down.
+It is a state of mind; and not to mention great ideas come when the brain is shaken upside down.

 Why Is It Important for Your Business?

-A Six Sigma brainstorming session thrives on a solution-oriented culture and is usually practiced during the Define phase of DMAIC, when there’s a need to discern the problem.
+A Six Sigma brainstorming session thrives on a solution-oriented culture.
+This is usually practiced during the Define phase of DMAIC when we discern the problem.

 How to Brainstorm?

-- The engagement and involvement of employees should be based upon the theme of the brainstorming session under the guidance of a qualified facilitator.
+- The engagement of employees depends on the theme of the brainstorming session and takes place under the guidance of a qualified facilitator.

 - Agenda circulation of the upcoming brainstorming session is equally necessary to have your employees be ready with their ideas beforehand.

-- During the session, the facilitator should let one person note down each idea on a white board or a kanban board.
-He must also ensure that each idea is appreciated, boosting the morale of employees and motivating them to provide more unique ideas.
+- During the session, the facilitator should let one person note down each idea on a kanban board.
+Appreciation of ideas eventually boosts the morale of employees to motivate them to provide more unique ideas.

-- At the end of the session, the ideal scenario would be to pick at least 3 to 4 alternative solutions or ideas.
+- At the end of the session, it’s best to pick at least 3 to 4 alternative solutions or ideas.
 This can help you to fall back on something if one of those ideas doesn’t work out.

 If new ideas are generated from a Six Sigma brainstorming session that may lead to future business improvement, then it can be said the brainstorming session was a success!